cottage14/gravitino/README.md

 ## License

-Gravitino is under the Apache License Version 2.0, See the [LICENSE](LICENSE) for the details.
+Gravitino is under the Apache License Version 2.0.
+See the [LICENSE](LICENSE) for details.

 <sub>Apache®, Apache Hadoop&reg;, Apache Hive&trade;, Apache Iceberg&trade;, Apache Kafka&reg;, Apache Spark&trade;, Apache Submarine&trade;, Apache Thrift&trade; and Apache Zeppelin&trade; are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.</sub>